puppetlabs/puppet-docs/source/puppet/3.6/reference/resources_file_windows.markdown

 The `file` type was originally developed for \*nix systems, and has a few unusual behaviors on Windows.
 Here's what you'll want to know before using it.

+## Take Care With Backslashes in Paths

+The issue of backslashes and forward-slashes in file paths can get complicated.
+It's covered in full detail in [Handling File Paths on Windows.][win_paths]

+[win_paths]: ./lang_windows_file_paths.html

+## Watch for Filesystem Redirection in `system32`

+When accessing files in the `%windir%\system32` directory on 64-bit versions of Windows, Puppet is affected by Windows' File System Redirector.
+This is covered in full detail in [Handling File Paths on Windows.][win_paths]

 ## Be Consistent With Case in File Names

 If you need to refer to a file resource in multiple places in a manifest (e.g. when creating [relationships between resources][relationships]), be consistent with the case of the file name.
 If you use `my.ini` in one place, don't use `MY.INI` in another place.